 Modules containing Java code require a build/compile step before deployment.
 File-based modules (that do not contain Java) do not need compilation.
 Most module functionality can be accomplished without the need for Java code, including "CRUD" applications (Create-Retrieve-Update-Delete applications) that provide views and reports on data on the server, and provide some way for users to interact with the data.
-These applications will typically use some combination of the following client APIs: LABKEY.Query.selectRows, insertRows, updateRows, etc. Learn more about the APIs available here: viewAPIs
+These applications will typically use some combination of client APIs like: selectRows, insertRows, updateRows, etc. Learn more about the APIs available here: viewAPIs

-More advanced client functionality, such as defining new assay types, working with the security API, and manipulating studies, can also be accomplished with a simple module without Java.
+Other advanced custom functionality, including defining new assay types, working with the security API, and manipulating studies, can also generally be accomplished with a file-based module.

 To create your own server actions

 (i.e., code that runs on the server, not in the client), Java is generally required.
-Trigger scripts, which run on the server, are are an exception: trigger scripts are a powerful feature, sufficient in many cases to avoid the need for Java code.
+Trigger scripts, which run on the server, are an exception: trigger scripts are a powerful feature, sufficient in many cases to avoid the need for Java code.

-Use the following topic to set up a development machine for building LabKey modules: Set Up a Development Machine
+Use the following topic to set up a development machine for building and compiling (when necessary) LabKey modules: Set Up a Development Machine

 The topics below show you how to create a module, how to develop the various resources within the module, and how to package and deploy it to LabKey Server.